 I mentioned earlier that you should drink about half a liter (17 ounces) an hour.
 This amount, of course, depends on the conditions of the hike.
 For instance, a rougher terrain forces you to exert more effort, so you can probably drink more water to compensate.
 High temperatures are another factor that must be taken into consideration.
 You can still drink 1 liter per 2 hours at moderate temperatures – but no less than that.
 On the other hand, a hot weather makes you sweat more and lose more liquid, so you will need to replenish it faster.

 Please keep in mind that you will sweat and lose liquids even during the coldest of weathers.
 You might not feel hot and fool yourself into thinking that you don’t need to drink.
 Don’t be lulled into this misconception, keep drinking even during the autumn and winter hikes.
 Consider drinking something hot, you will feel warmer as well as replenish the lost water.
+And always remember that water is the best hydration drink for hiking, so don’t experiment with any other substitutions.

 The same goes for hiking at high altitudes.
 The sensation of thirst is less felt at higher treks, and you will need to counteract it with more drinking.